ram-pass/data-backup/README.md

 # data-backup
-# Use this code to backup data into externall HDD in linux
+# Use this code to backup data into external HDD in linux